Individual arrangements in examination sessions

 Accessible seats in the examination room

 Information on accessible buildings and examination rooms is available on the facility booking website.
 Accessible and/or quiet seats can be booked for students in examination rooms.
-Students are permitted to use personal earplugs in examination sessions.
-However, they must be presented to the invigilator upon request.

 Tools and aids